ShreyasPVijay/Dept-Web-Page/README.md

-# Web Design - AD Dept
+# Web Layout - AD Dept
 Responsive Website Design created for Department of Artificial Intelligence and Data Science using Html, Javascript & CSS